Lukas-Schillinger/django-queryset-feeler/README.md

 Get a better feel for how your django views and serializers are accessing your app’s database.
 Use django-queryset-feeler (dqf) to measure the count, execution time, and raw SQL of your queries from the command line, ipython shell, or jupyter notebook without any configuration.

 This extension is used differently than the popular [django-debug-toolbar](https://github.com/jazzband/django-debug-toolbar) in a few ways.
 First, dqf can be used to profile more than just views.
-You can pass functions, querysets, views, class based views, and [django-rest-framework](https://github.com/encode/django-rest-framework/) serializers to dqf for profiling.
+You can pass functions, querysets, model instances, views, class based views, and [django-rest-framework](https://github.com/encode/django-rest-framework/) serializers to dqf for profiling.
 Second, dqf profiles queries with only one object and can be used in the command line, ipython shell, or jupyter notebook.
 This is especially useful for prototyping or learning how django querysets are executed.

 ## Usage
 ```